 The Medicaid expansion may appeal to modern political progressives, and social liberals as an easy way to increase coverage, however, the nasty truth of the expansion is that there are massive funding inequalities (100/95/90% Federal funding for the expansion population vs. average 57% for traditional Medicaid).

-There are hundreds of thousands of disabled adults, and kids, (maybe even a million?) on Medicaid waiting lists nationwide for long term care services, and every dollar we give to the expansion is two dollars less states, and the Federal government have to spend on them.
+There are hundreds of thousands of disabled adults, and kids on Medicaid waiting lists nationwide for long term care services, and every dollar we give to the expansion is two dollars less states, and the Federal government have to spend on them.

 I also want to protect SSI, and SSDI for the aged, blind, and disabled.
 I would argue that the asset limits for SSI, and Medicaid should be raised because they keep disabled adults in perpetual poverty.
 Raising the asset limit for SSI, and Medicaid will also encourage increased employment and savings among disabled people, thus increasing their independence.